This post is also available in: French

 Buy a yacht that matches your main uses and the destinations you wish to discover.

 You can always charter a more suited yacht for these extra activities that are not adapted to your boat.

-- Find boats that please your eyes
+2. Find a yacht that pleases your eyes

 Whether it is justified or not, aesthetics is a big part of narrowing down your options when you are buying your first yacht.
 Everyone wants a yacht that is a true eye candy.
 Many of them are unique and have lines or interiors designed by prestigious artists and shipyards.